kaishin/redalemeden.com/content/posts/2019-02-27-we-need-chrome-no-more/index.md

 *[Assumed Audience](https://www.chriskrycho.com/2018/assumed-audiences.html) --- People interested in the open Web as a platform.*

-Ten years ago, we needed Google Chrome to break the Web free from corporate greed, and we managed to do so for a brief period.
+Ten years ago, we needed Google Chrome to break the Web free from corporate hegemony, and we managed to do so for a brief period.
 Today, its dominance is stifling the very platform it once saved from the clutches of Microsoft.
 And no one, beside Google, needs that.

 ![Google Chrome](header-image.jpg)